Facilities at Marlpit Lane Memorial Park:

 - Do you know a gardener or landscape company that might help with the maintenance

-The photo was taken by Angela Spain when the plaque to Bob Jacobs was unveiled outside the Bowling Pavilion on 7th February The unveiling was watched by members of Bob’s family, colleagues, friends, local residents and bowlers.
+This photo was taken by Angela Spain when the plaque to Bob Jacobs was unveiled outside the Bowling Pavilion on 7th February 2014.
+The unveiling was watched by members of Bob’s family, colleagues, friends, local residents and bowlers.
 The tree was planted by Croydon Council in memory of Bob and the marvellous work he did in the Marlpit Lane Memorial Grounds from 1981 to 2011.
 Local residents, colleagues and friends contributed towards the plaque.
-Sincere thanks to everyone involved in the organisation of this lovely event.